barnes/tagjournal/README.md

 #### 03/30/21
 Conditional header navigation is done.
 Login / log out workflow is functional.
 Pages all made.
 Last hiccup is this damn delayed rendering of the login UI.
 Must restart page to get it to load.
 Probably some funky issue with the way quasar / vue loads the pages.
 Once I can work out that issue, lock down this branch as a nice and easy drop in authentication boilerplate.

+#### 3/31/21
+Login page renders correctly now.
+Finally.
+All ready to rock and roll.